 “I started putting everything that I needed to remember, to music.
 Music became a normal part of my everyday life and helped me get my memory back.
 I used to put math formulas and locker combinations to music.
 As I grew older, I was constantly singing a tune to help me remember something: whether it be directions, a grocery list, or an ice-cream order while employed at the whippy dip.
 I relied on music; I still do.
 I can’t imagine where I would be without it.”

 Kelsey Mira began her training in Classical music and excelled in music through high school and college at Xavier University in Cincinnati where she studied vocal performance on full scholarship.
 When industry professionals started to seek her out, she decided to leave college and work full time on performing and songwriting.
 Xavier University held her scholarship for a year while she pursued music outside of school and still has her back every year to sing the National Anthem at the Men’s Basketball games.

 Kelsey then installed a home studio and began writing and recording music full time.
 Her demos caught the attention of six-time Grammy Award winning producer, Jimmy Hoyson and they recently finished recording her EP in Los Angeles, California at Ocean Studios.

 Kelsey Mira’s EP includes five songs she wrote, featuring such notable musicians as Laurence Juber from Paul McCartney’s ‘Wings’, Chad Wackerman, Domenic Genova, and Jim Cox.
 These songs showcase Kelsey Mira’s unique and powerful voice through tight acoustic arrangements, with catchy pop sensibility and youthful energy.

 “I’ve always been told to write what I know.
 I write about life and challenges I face.
-I write many songs of secret passion for unsuspecting guys and write about the only one I ever loved.
 I find humor in life and try to infuse that into my music.”